-The pre-Conference SG2018 Peer Exchanges will feature a series of field visits open to a variety of attendees – from newcomers to the Savings Groups sector to experts and practitioners of all levels of experience.
-Similar to the SG2018 technical tracks, each field visit will focus on a unique theme, for instance, highlighting women’s economic empowerment, access to formal financial services, vulnerable populations or providing a general overview.
-While targeted Peer Exchanges are perfect for experienced practitioners, the introductory visits are designed to provide Conference attendees interested in learning more about Savings Groups – including donors, academics, etc. – the opportunity to engage with local organizations and SG members in the field.
+The pre-Conference SG2018 Peer Exchanges featured a series of field visits open to a variety of attendees – from newcomers to the Savings Groups sector to experts and practitioners of all levels of experience.
+Similar to the SG2018 technical tracks, each field visit focused on a unique theme, for instance, highlighting women’s economic empowerment, access to formal financial services, vulnerable populations or providing a general overview.
+While targeted Peer Exchanges are perfect for experienced practitioners, the introductory visits were designed to provide Conference attendees interested in learning more about Savings Groups – including donors, academics, etc. – the opportunity to engage with local organizations and SG members in the field.

-The SEEP Network is delighted to partner with CARE Rwanda, Catholic Relief Services, World Relief Rwanda, and VisionFund Rwanda to offer these four interactive Peer Exchanges to foster peer-to-peer collaboration and learning.
-Stay tuned for more information on agenda details!
+The SEEP Network was delighted to partner with CARE Rwanda, Catholic Relief Services, World Relief Rwanda, and VisionFund Rwanda to offer these four interactive Peer Exchanges to foster peer-to-peer collaboration and learning.

 SG2018 Peer Exchange: Integration of Gender and Gender-based Violence Prevention Activities in Savings Groups